 Managing InterSystems IRIS Licensing

-This chapter contains an overview of the InterSystems IRIS™ license system; it covers the following topics:
+This chapter contains an overview of the InterSystems IRIS® data platform license system.

 Multiserver licenses can be shared among cooperating instances, either on the same machine or on different machines.
 Sharing is permitted only with multiserver keys.
 To use your multiserver licenses, you must configure one or more InterSystems IRIS license servers to allocate the InterSystems IRIS license units authorized by the key.
 All instances sharing a key must be configured to use the same license server or set of license servers.
 License servers can run on any computer where you run an InterSystems IRIS instance.
 A monitor process sends update messages to the license server, which coordinates license allocation when more than one instance shares a license.

 The license server coordinates the views of license use maintained locally in every instance.
 The license server is not an InterSystems IRIS process; it is unaffected if an InterSystems IRIS instance shuts down.
 One license server can handle multiple instances.
 Therefore, you need at most one per host regardless of how many InterSystems IRIS instances run on a host.
 However, each InterSystems IRIS instance must have a local copy of the authorizing license key file installed.

 If you run InterSystems IRIS servers on multiple hosts, you can configure more than one license server to provide redundancy.
 The license software selects one of the license servers to be the active server.
 The other servers are available to take over should the active server fail.
 When configuring license servers, decide which server or servers you want to host the license server.
 You can configure it to run on as many hosts as you want, but more than three is excessive.
 Since the license server is started by a running instance, it should be configured to run on systems where you expect an InterSystems IRIS instance to be running consistently.